 Now your jars are ready for the water bath!

-Put your pot protector or jar rack on the bottom of your pot.
-Then, load your jars into your pot.
+Step 5: Put your pot protector or jar rack on the bottom of your pot and load your jars into your pot.
 Some people like to pre-heat the pot filled with water and then add the jars.
 I think you’re more likely to burn yourself and break your jars.
-Doing it this way I have never broken a jar.
+Doing it this way I have rarely broken a jar.

-Fill the pot most of the way, until the water is at least 1″ above the jars.
+Step 7: Fill the pot most of the way, until the water is at least 1″ above the jars.
 It’s really important that the water is this high.

-Turn the pot on and allow it to come to a boil.
+Step 8: Turn the pot on and allow it to come to a boil.
 Start the timer for the amount of time called for in your recipe once the pot reaches the boiling point.
 Keep it at a rolling boil for the whole processing time.

 If you don’t have a full canner load, you can add an empty (no lid) jar and fill it with water to take the place of a full jar, so that the jars don’t fall or break.
 However, do NOT add that empty jar completely empty (without water) to a pot of hot water!
 EVER!
 Pushing it under the water will make the hot water jump up and splash you.
 This works fine with cool water and even if that splashed, wouldn’t hurt anything.
 But the hot water will bubble up and burn you.
 I burned myself badly making this mistake, so don’t do it!
 Four days later my blisters are just starting to really heal.
 Just don’t do it.